Skip to main content

 5.3 Informal requests by others

-If the request is being made by a person who is legally authorised to request the information (a Court of Protection appointed Deputy for welfare or someone with Lasting Power of Attorney) the request should be treated as if it had been made by the data subject.
+If the request is being made by a person who is legally authorised to request the information (a Court of Protection appointed Deputy for welfare or an Attorney) the request should be treated as if it had been made by the data subject.

 The rights of other people to access information about a data subject are limited.